 - Centara Grand Hotel Bangkok – Located right in the largest mall in the city, this hotel has one of the best rooftop bars in the city.
 It is our pick for the best five star hotel in Siam.

-- Ibis Bangkok Siam – Right next to the MBK shopping mall this hotel features a pool and complimentary breakfast.
+- Ibis Bangkok Siam – Right next to the MBK shopping mall this boutique hotel features an outdoor pool and complimentary breakfast.

 - Chao Hostel – This hostel is an excellent choice that is conveniently located.
 It is very clean with coffee and snacks.

 - This AirBnB is a short walk to Walk to MBK Cetnre and Siam Square.
 There is also 24Hr airport pickup.

 - You will stay in a peaceful place with high privacy and good atmosphere.
 Safe with a 24-hour security system.
 There will be a security guard at the front entrance door, they will ask the room number from every single person to prevent the strangers.

 You will find the surprise that our place is in the midst of Bangkok’s famous shopping center, No. 1 (Siam) and walking distance to many others.
 Check out Availability & Prices on AirBnB

 - Siam Square – Siam Square is the main shopping block in Bangkok filled with high end malls, lots of restaurants and dining, entertainment complexes and it’s the main transportation hub of the area.